 Even if you have an automatic garage door closer (a cheap security addition on Amazon) to make sure you don’t leave your door open when you leave home, this is still a good solution for those long vacations.

-With that in mind, we’re going to cover an easy DIY garage door security tip that you can implement in a few minutes before you leave town for a few days on vacation or to visit family and friends.
+With that in mind, we’re going to cover an easy DIY garage door security tip that you can implement in a few minutes before you leave town for a few days as part of your vacation security checklist or to visit family and friends.

 These tips should supplement the ones provided in our previous garage door security article about securing your garage door emergency release.Secure your garage door emergency release